Flagship (broadcasting): Network

 In the United States, traditional radio networks currently operate without flagship stations as defined in this article.
 Network operations and those of the local owned-and-operated or affiliated stations in the same city are now separate and may come under different corporate entities.

 In the U.S., CBS News Radio produces programming for distribution by Skyview Networks, but local stations WCBS and WINS in New York City and KNX (and formerly KFWB) in Los Angeles are operated separately from the network radio news operation, under a separate company with common shareholders, Audacy, Inc. iHeartMedia follows a similar model: flagship stations WOR in New York City (which it acquired in 2012) and KFI in Los Angeles are both operated mostly separately from its syndication wing, Premiere Networks (Premiere does produce some limited programming, including The Jesus Christ Show, The Tech Guy and Handel on the Law, through KFI).
+Premiere's The Clay Travis and Buck Sexton Show uses WLAC as a flagship station, as Clay Travis is based in Nashville.

 WWRL in New York City was an affiliate of the now-defunct Air America Radio and carries some of its programs (along with those from other distributors) but is separately owned and operated and does not produce any programs for the network.
 Originally, Air America Radio leased WLIB (also in New York City) as its flagship station; the station was completely automated and produced no local programming.
-The network would later lease WZAA in Washington, D.C. as its lone self-operated station.
+The network would later lease WZAA in Washington, D.C., as its lone self-operated station.

 Fox Sports Radio's flagship station is KLAC in Los Angeles, with which it merged operations in 2009.
 SB Nation Radio is flagshipped at KGOW in Houston; one of its predecessors, Sporting News Radio, was previously flagshipped at WIDB (now WNTD) in Chicago.
 CBS Sports Radio is nominally flagshipped at WFAN (although that station does not produce programming for the network).
 ESPN Radio has no true flagship station, as it operates out of ESPN headquarters in Bristol, Connecticut; Windsor Locks-licensed WUCS (owned by iHeartMedia) serves as its de facto flagship, serving ESPN's home market of Hartford.

 Nash FM, a country music network, is nominally flagshipped at WKDF in Nashville, Tennessee; its classic-leaning counterpart Nash Icon is flagshipped at WSM-FM in the same city.
 MeTV FM, a classic oldies/soft rock network, is flagshipped at WRME-LD in Chicago, the home base of its owner, television broadcaster Weigel Broadcasting.
 The Satellite Music Network networks were flagshipped at a cluster of stations in the Dallas-Fort Worth Metroplex during their existence; KMEO, for example, served as the flagship for Unforgettable Favorites.
 CloudCast is flagshipped at KZOY in Sioux Falls, South Dakota, with much of its programming voicetracked from WGWE in Little Valley, New York.

 Former flagship stations for now-defunct networks in American radio's "Big Four" era of the 1940s–1980s were: